MicrosoftDocs/fabric-docs/docs/extensions/extensibility-overview.md

 ## Build Your Own Workloads

 This chapter will cover the basic concepts and components of Fabric, and a dive into the step-by-step process of creating a workload.
 We’ll cover everything from setting up your environment, to configuring your workload, to deploying and managing it.

-### Note

- Please ensure that you have these tools installed and properly configured before proceeding with the guide.
-If you don’t have these tools installed, you can find installation instructions on their respective official websites.

-### Introducing Workloads

 In the following sections, we will introduce the key components of our system and provide an overview of the architecture.
 These components work together to create a robust and flexible platform for your development needs.

-Let’s delve into these components and their roles within our architecture.
+> [!NOTE]
+> Before proceeding with the guide, ensure that you have these tools installed and properly configured.
+If you don’t have these tools installed, you can find installation instructions on their respective official websites.

 ### Fabric Workload Diagram